 Trade work time with work time.
 Don’t sacrifice your personal time for work.
 They belong to different categories.
 This brings back to the point of having a clear definition between work and non-work.
 It’s very tempting to borrow time from your personal life for work and I don’t recommend this.
 But if you have done so, remember to pay it back.

 And how do you know if you have spent too much time working?
 Track your time and review it weekly.
 When you measure your time, you know where you spend your time on.
 When you cross a certain limit, you know it’s time to scale back.

 5. Don’t fill up your schedule completely.

 This does not only apply to workaholics.
 Most of us have the tendency to fill up our time with something.
 When we have free time, we want to do something immediately.
 Be it to watch TV, surf the Internet, or listen to music.
 Even though these activities might help us to relax, we are addicted to doing it.
 We are afraid of feeling bored and nothingness.

 For workaholics, they fill their free time with more work.
 Most of the deadlines we have are self-imposed, even those set by your superiors.
 Everybody wants a buffer so that they can get their work completed on time.
 But what happens after we complete our work early, we have nothing to do and we fill it up with more work.

 It’s important not to pack your schedule and fill it up completely.
 Don’t over-commit.
 Leave gaps in your schedule and maintain those gaps.
-Leave some empty space for whatever that arise.
+Leave some empty space for whatever that arises.
 Whenever you are free, allow yourself time to breathe.
-Don’t start looking for the next time to do immediately.
+Don’t start looking for the next thing to do immediately.

 Having a stop button is not enough, you must actually stop.